 Visit the museum for great exhibitions that appeal to all ages.
 Embracing Change: The Growth of Grayslake explores our community’s history from the earliest years to the present.
 A Good Time Was Had By All provides a nostalgic look at what we did for fun in old Grayslake.
 This exhibition and the adjacent classroom provide younger visitors with plenty of hands-on fun, including the chance to help make a float, play Atari, listen to an old-fashioned radio broadcast, play festival style games, enjoy old-fashioned parlor activities, stage a puppet show and much, much more.
 The Lure of Gray's Lake dives into the history of the lake which inspired our community's name.
 The show includes the science of the lake, sporting events, people, places and adventures.
 Little lake lovers will get hooked on our hands-on kids activities.
-The museum’s Annex houses numerous agricultural implements, as well as a 1954 fire engine made in Grayslake, an 1890s hearse and a kerosene wagon.
+The museum’s Annex houses numerous agricultural implements, as well as an 1890s hearse and a kerosene wagon.

 Search and Share Genealogy Group